0b01001010/computly/README.md

 # Development notes

-- TODO: Figure out how `vite-imagetools` work to do the same with `generate-images.ts`
 - TODO: Show language on top of `<pre>` block.
 - TODO: Add service worker to support PWA.
+- TODO: Add support for infinite scrolling on blog index page using [this package](https://github.com/skayo/svelte-infinite-loading).
 - TODO: Fix generate sitemap to include all posts.
-- TODO: Enhance SEO with [this package](https://github.com/oekazuma/svelte-meta-tags)
-- TODO: Add support for infinite scrolling on blog index page using [this package](https://github.com/skayo/svelte-infinite-loading).

 ### Topics